National Shooting Horse Association

 Educate

-Our goal isn’t to tell clinicians how to teach, but to make it easier to teach well.
-Through clear frameworks, access to proven materials, and a platform that gives credibility and reach, NaSHA helps instructors elevate every clinic, every rider, every horse.
+Our goal isn’t to dictate how anyone should teach, but to make it easier for more people to teach well.
+Through clear frameworks, accessible materials, and a platform that offers credibility and reach, NaSHA helps turn capable riders into effective instructors who can confidently support others.

 👉Join the NaSHA network, share your expertise, and help us make it easier than ever for riders and horses to start off right — together.